 Accudraft TX™ truck paint booths are engineered according to your specific needs.
 Large size cabins with shadowless lighting design allow you to paint trucks and large equipment in a controlled environment.
 Heated makeup air can be added for better application temperatures and heated cure cycle allows you to paint more trucks per day.

 Truck paint booths are available in a multitude of configurations.
 Each one has advantages to performance and also some advantages to installation in a truck finishing facility.
-Most truck paint booths are large and therefore require a lot space if teh trauck booth is installed indoors.
+Most truck paint booths are large and therefore require a lot space if the truck booth is installed indoors.
 In some instances outdoor truck paint booths can save a lot of valuable space inside a truck repair facility.

 The most popular type of truck paint booth on the market is the crossflow truck paint booth.
-Crossflow truck booths are very popular for two reasons; cost is probably the lowest of all types of truck paint booth and in terms of space, it is one of the smallest footprint truck paint booths you can find.
+Crossflow truck booths are very popular for two reasons.
+One is cost since it is generally the lowest when it comes to types of truck paint booths.
+The other is space, as it is one of the smallest footprint truck paint booths you can find.

-The draft pattern in a crossflow draws the air along the length of the cabin from either front to back or back to front (also sometimes referred to as a “reverse flow” truck paint booth or “reverse crossflow” truck booth.
-This draft pattern makes the crossflow truck paint booth more economic because the airflow required is less.
+The draft pattern in a crossflow draws the air along the length of the cabin from either front to back or back to front (also sometimes referred to as a “reverse flow” truck paint booth or “reverse crossflow” truck booth).
+This draft pattern makes the crossflow truck paint booth more economic because there is less airflow required.
 The cross section of the area where air is flowing is relatively small when compared to side downdraft or downdraft truck paint booths and thus the paint booth exhaust fans and paint booth air makeup can be smaller and less costly.
-The cost advantage makes a crossflow one of teh most popular types of truck paint booths on teh market
+The cost advantage makes a crossflow one of the most popular types of truck paint booths on the market

 Semi downdraft truck paint booths are also extremely popular in the truck repair and refinish industry.
 Semi downdraft refers to the incoming air being delivered into an upper plenum above the truck paint booth ceiling.
 Semi downdraft is extremely popular mostly because the addition of heat is very easy if you were to purchase or install a non-heated truck paint booth and upgrade with a heated paint booth makeup air unit later on.

 Side draft truck paint booths are engineered to provide better airflow and cleanliness while still keeping the installation above ground.
-A big time and money saver when looking at the project of installing a truck paint booth in any facility.
+This is a big time and money saver when looking at the project of installing a truck paint booth in any facility.
 No concrete work is a major plus.

 A side draft truck paint booth introduces air into the upper plenum above the truck paint booth’s interior ceiling and exhausts the air through plenums attached to the bottom of the side walls.
 The resulting draft pattern is very close to that of a downdraft truck paint booth.
 One major advantage to a side downdraft paint booth is that the side down truck booth does not need concrete pits to draw the air out of the booth.
 Concrete work can be time consuming and expensive.
 The equipment costs a bit more usually since it is the truck paint booth configuration with the most materials involved (a full upper plenum that runs the entire length of the truck paint booth and ducts on the left and right that run the entire length of the truck booth) but the overall project costs and downtime can be much less since there is no concrete work required and the installation of a side downdraft truck paint booth is done completely above grade on the facility’s existing floor.